-Sciadopitys verticillata, as described in 1842 by (Thunberg) Philipp Franz von Siebold (1796–1866) and Joseph Gerhard Zuccarini (1790–1848), is commonly known as Japanese umbrella-pine, as well as コウヤマキ (koya-maki) in the Japanese language.
-The English name 'Umbrella-pine' refers to the whorls of leaves resembling the spokes of an umbrella; the Latin Sciadopitys is a translation of this.
+Sciadopitys verticillata, as described in 1842 by (Thunberg) Philipp Franz von Siebold (1796–1866) and Joseph Gerhard Zuccarini (1790–1848), in Flora Japonica 2nd edition; is commonly known as Japanese umbrella-pine, as well as コウヤマキ (koya-maki) in the Japanese language.
+The English name 'umbrella-pine' refers to the whorls of leaves resembling the spokes of an umbrella; the Latin Sciadopitys is a translation of this.

 Description.
 Japanese umbrella-pine is an evergreen coniferous species of tree which will grow to mature heights of 65 to 100 feet (20 - 35 m) tall with a trunk up to 3 feet (1 m) in diameter at breast height, growing single- or multi-trunked.

 - Branching is dense and heavy with luxuriant foliage.

 - Bark is thick, soft, red-brown and stringy.
 Leaves are of two types, scale leaves on the stems that are brown, 0.04 to 0.12 inch (1 - 3 mm), widely spaced between the nodes on long shoots, and clustered in a tight spiral pseudo-whorl.